What checklists can employers use to assess their ability to accommodate employees and customers with disabilities?

 The U.S. Department of Justice publishes a document that describes what employers need to do to make public and commercial facilities accessible to people with disabilities.

-Some checklists have been developed for specific businesses or activities, such as the Self-Evaluation Checklist for Hotels and Motels and a Checklist for Inclusion (in PDF; requires the free Adobe Reader) for use by international development programs, developed by Mobility International USA (MIUSA).
+Some checklists have been developed for specific businesses or activities, such as the Self-Evaluation Checklist for Hotels and Motels and a Checklist for Inclusion for use by international development programs, developed by Mobility International USA (MIUSA).